vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 The writer should specify the following parameters in this card:
 - the `"Type"` of content.
 We have three choices here
     a.
-It can be an `"Intention"`, i.e. a combination of text + image
+It can be `"TextImage"`, i.e. a combination of text + image
     b.
-It can be `"Text"` alone if we want a card with text only
+It can be `"Text"` alone if we want a card with a text only
     c.
-It can be `"Image"` alone if we want a card with image only
+It can be `"Image"` alone if we want a card with an image only
+    d.
+It can be `"Gif"` alone if we want a card with a gif only
 - the `"Id"` of the `"Intention"` or `"Theme"` from which we want the image or text, or both

 ###### 2. Client integration